chaycesol/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+** A closure gives you the ability to access an outer function's scope and variables from an inner (nested) function.
 2. Study the following code, then answer the questions below.

 ```js